NFT-Ticket/backend/README.md

 #### Event Routes

 `GET /api/event/` lists all events in the future.
 This will omit all past events \
+`GET /api/event/ticket/<event_id>/` returns a list of secondary tickets on sale for the event.
 `POST /api/event/` adds new new event to the db.
 Params required: `vendor<email>, ticket_quantity<int>, title<str>, description<str>, images:List[str], street_address<str>, city<str>, zipcode<int>, date, time`\
 `GET /api/event/<event_id>/` returns the event with `<event_id>` \
 `PUT /api/event/<event_id>/` modifies the event with `<event_id>` \